-Here, we answer three important questions about what exactly the energy price cap is, why it was introduced, and how you can beat it.
+Here, we explain what the energy price cap is, how it works, and why it was introduced.

 What is the energy price cap?

 The energy price cap limits how much suppliers can charge consumers for their energy usage.
-The cap is set by Ofgem which reviews and updates it every six months to reflect factors like wholesale energy prices and distribution costs.
+The cap is normally set by Ofgem which reviews and usually updates it every three months to reflect factors like wholesale energy prices and distribution costs.
 Ofgem can also alter the price cap depending on market changes.

-The energy price cap only applies to default tariffs – or standard variable tariffs – which are often the most expensive plans offered by gas and electricity suppliers.
-Most suppliers have set their default tariff prices very close to maximum energy cap limits since they were first introduced in January 2019 and recent weeks have seen suppliers including British Gas, EDF, Npower, E.on, Scottish Power and SSE announce higher standard tariffs.
+The price cap applies to default tariffs – or standard variable tariffs – which are often the most expensive plans offered by gas and electricity suppliers.
+However, the cap also affects customers on prepayment tariffs, which are typically more financially vulnerable.
 If you’ve never switched energy suppliers before, or have rolled off a fixed energy price, it’s likely you’ll have been automatically rolled onto one of these tariffs.

 Why was the energy price cap introduced?